How Sweet It Is

 But nothing quite matches the pleasure of a spoonful of the gur ka halwa that I sampled on a recent trip to Amritsar.
 An unctuous concoction of fine semolina, ghee and gur, jazzed up with a nutty mix of slivered almonds, cashews and muskmelon seeds, it’s pure love.
 “Gur nalon ishq a mitha,” goes a famous Punjabi song, signifying a love sweeter than gur.
 Perhaps.
 But while love might sometimes disappoint, gur ka halwa never will.

-• It is versatile and can be used to pair with savory dishes
+• It is versatile and can be paired with savory dishes.

 About the Teacher